gyreas/lite-sort/README.md

 With no files provided, sorts files starting from the current directory and its subdirectories.

--f, --file-list   file containing list of files to be sorted, files in this
+-d, --start-dir   start directory, where files to be sorted are searched -D, --max-depth   maximum filesystem directory depth to search for files -f, --file-list   file containing list of files to be sorted, files in this
-                  list will be merged with the [files] passed as arguments -d, --start-dir   start directory, where files to be sorted are searched -D, --max-depth   maximum filesystem directory depth to search for files -h, --help        display this help and exit
+                  list will be merged with the [files] passed as arguments -h, --help        display this help and exit
--v, --version     output version information and exit
+-v, --version     output version information and exit -V, --verbose     verbose logging
 ```